 Gender was a constant obstacle for Queen Elizabeth I throughout her reign.
 She lived during an intensely patriarchal time, and she learned as a child that she was not entirely exempted from the rigid expectations of womanhood.
-For example, the execution of her mother, Anne Boleyn, would have been Elizabeth’s first traumatizing experience of the perils of femininity.
-Following this tragedy, Elizabeth must have felt unessential in the world of her father, King Henry VIII, especially after she was declared a bastard.
-(Henry only agreed to legitimize his daughter at the request of his last wife, Katherine Parr.)
+The execution of her mother, Anne Boleyn, would have been Elizabeth’s first traumatizing experience of the perils of femininity.
+Following this tragedy, Elizabeth felt unessential in the world of her father, King Henry VIII, especially after she was declared a bastard.
+(In fact, Henry only agreed to legitimize his daughter at the request of his last wife, Katherine Parr.)
 Hence, throughout the harrowing years of her girlhood, the future ruler of England would have witnessed her father treat women as dispensable objects tasked with the sole purpose of producing a male heir to the throne.
-To this extent, Elizabeth would have realized early in life that maleness, not femaleness, was what mattered if she wanted to survive.
+In this vein, Elizabeth would have realized early in life that maleness, not femaleness, was what mattered if she wanted to survive.

 Elizabeth’s success as the Queen depended on her ability to navigate the issue of gender tactfully.
 She strategically promoted ideologies that favored her legitimacy to the throne, despite her status as a biological woman.
 Indeed, Elizabeth was subject to “pervasive cultural perceptions of female weakness and disability” as a natural woman, which required her to represent herself in a manner that would convince a deeply patriarchal society of her competence and effectiveness (Montrose 1).
 Through her written and spoken language, for example, she conveyed representations of herself as being both an exceptional woman and figurative man.
 To this end, historical critics like Louis Montrose argue that Elizabeth employed “a range of strategies” to prompt a widespread cognitive dissonance in regards to her gender (1).